SilverScript Plan Support

 - You misplace your medication or it becomes damaged.
 This early refill exception applies one time per calendar year, per medication.
 For the misplaced or damaged supply, we will cover a replacement refill up to the quantity you initially received.
 The appropriate copay or coinsurance will apply.

 - You are travelling for an extended period with no access to a network pharmacy.
-We will cover an early refill for up to a maximum 30-day supply, per calendar year, per medication.
+We will cover an early refill for up to a maximum one month supply, per calendar year, per medication.
 The appropriate copay or coinsurance will apply.